Maladaptive daydreaming Measures

 The SCID-MD is a structured clinical interview, performed by a qualified professional, in order to detect active symptoms and diagnose the existence of maladaptive daydreaming.
 It has 4 sections and 14 diagnosis questions.

-Proposed diagnostic Criteria Maladaptive Daydreaming
+Proposed diagnostic Criteria for Maladaptive Daydreaming

 This is a DSM-style format of the suggested criteria for the diagnosis of maladaptive daydreaming.